-Although it still has only a limited presence outside North America, Hershey is the reigning giant in the US chocolate business with a large portfolio of well-established and much-loved brands.
+Although it still has only a limited presence outside North America, Hershey is the reigning giant in the US chocolate business with a sizeable portfolio of well-established and much-loved brands.
 It was the first American company to develop a recipe for milk chocolate at the beginning of the 20th century and has more or less cornered the local market ever since with its distinctively sour-tasting Hershey's bar.
-For many years it was in fact America's only milk manufacturer.
+For many years it was in fact America's only manufacturer of milk chocolate and supplied rivals including Mars right up until the mid-1960s.
 The brand has also been spun off into a variety of other confectionery treats as well as syrup and drinking chocolate.
-The eponymous product is accompanied by another billion-seller in the form of Reese's.
-Other Hershey brands include the local licenses for Nestle's Kit Kat and Cadbury's Almond Joy and Creme Eggs, as well as sugar candy brands such as Ice Breakers, Breath Savers and Twizzlers.
+The eponymous product is accompanied by another billion-seller in the form of Reese's peanut butter cups (founded in the 1920s by a former Hershey employee but not acquired by the company until 1963).
+Other Hershey brands include sugar candy brands such as Ice Breakers, Breath Savers and Twizzlers, and the local licenses for Nestlé's Kit Kat and Rolo and for Cadbury's Almond Joy and Creme Eggs.
 However, the group's overall lead in confectionery has come under intense pressure in recent years from long-time rival Mars, and it has an occasionally stormy relationship with its controlling shareholder, a charitable trust established by founder Milton Hershey.
 In 2002, the trust put the business up for sale.
 After a storm of protest from employees and the inhabitants of the town where the company is based, the sale was called off just a few weeks later.
 It tried unsuccessfully to raise funds to acquire Cadbury in 2009 but was beaten to that prize by Kraft.
-No viable opportunities remain for Hershey to grow significantly in the US through acquisition - it missed out on an opportunity to acquire Nestle's portfolio in 2018 - so it must now rely largely on organic development to bolster its market share.
-Key to this has been the expansion of its core Hershey's and Reese's brands into other categories, and the addition of a growing collection of salty snacks including Skinny Pop popcorn.
-Hershey's has even made a tentative step into meat-based snacks under the Krave brand.
-It has also expanded its previously limited global profile, establishing a stronger presence in Europe and Asia, though international still accounted for only a sixth of 2018's revenues of $7.8bn.
-Net income hit an all-time high of $1.2bn that year.
+No viable opportunities remain for Hershey to grow significantly in the US through acquisition - it also missed out on an opportunity to acquire Nestlé's portfolio in 2018 - so it must now rely largely on organic development to bolster its market share.
+Key to this has been the expansion of its core Hershey's and Reese's brands into other categories, and the addition of a growing collection of salty snacks including Skinny Pop popcorn and ONE protein bars.
+Hershey's made a tentative step into meat-based snacks under the Krave brand, but later reversed that decision, selling Krave as well as non-core confectionery brands Scharffen Berger and Dagoba in 2020.
+It has also expanded its previously limited global profile, establishing a stronger presence in Europe and Asia, though international still accounts for less than 10% of 2020's best-ever revenues of $8.1bn.
+Net income also hit an all-time high of almost $1.3bn that year.
 Michele Buck is now CEO.

 Which agencies handle advertising for Hershey's?
 Find out more from Adbrands Account Assignments